awestlake87/pyo3-asyncio/README.md

     }
     ```
 4. Replace conversions with their newer counterparts.
     > You may encounter some issues regarding the usage of `get_running_loop` vs `get_event_loop`.
-For more details on these newer conversions and how they should be used see [Event Loop References](https://awestlake87.github.io/pyo3-asyncio/master/doc/pyo3_asyncio/#event-loop-references).
+For more details on these newer conversions and how they should be used see [Event Loop References and ContextVars](https://awestlake87.github.io/pyo3-asyncio/master/doc/pyo3_asyncio/#event-loop-references-and-contextvars).
     - Replace `pyo3_asyncio::into_future` with `pyo3_asyncio::<runtime>::into_future`
     - Replace `pyo3_asyncio::<runtime>::into_coroutine` with `pyo3_asyncio::<runtime>::future_into_py`
     - Replace `pyo3_asyncio::get_event_loop` with `pyo3_asyncio::<runtime>::get_current_loop`